JavierBL89/Battleship-Game-Code-Insitute-Porfolio-Proyect/README.md

  - Manual testing

- When developing i used manual testing by printing out the code so very often to check whether if the code it was working as wanted.
+ When developing i used manual testing by printing out the code so very often to check whether if the code was working as wanted.

 - Validation

 Any input entered by the user is validated against certain pass criteria.
 I have checked its functionallity by entering many diferent inputs many times trying to break the code, i found a leak when entering user's guess and fixed.(see on bugs fixed section bellow)

-The loop kept runnig till the input was valid but afetr a few attempts it would crashed and throw all the errors stored.
-The variable's value input kept storing the data over and over while loop run, which made crash.
-I fixed by giving the variable a empty string at the top of the loop

  - VS Debugger